gtarnaras/blog/_posts/2022-12-09-SSL-debugging-java-apps.md

 # Intro

-Certificate issues are difficult to troubleshoot and logs are quite often cryptic and do not contribure towards the problem resolution.
+Debugging Secure Socket Layer (SSL) issues are difficult to troubleshoot and logs are quite often cryptic and do not contribure towards the problem resolution.
+In this article, we will look at some common SSL debugging tips that can help you resolve SSL issues in your Java application.
 That said, every time I see the exception below I know that fun times are ahead!

 ```